Women in China: Foot binding

 In 1912, following the fall of the Qing dynasty and the end of imperial rule, the Republican government outlawed foot binding, and popular attitudes toward the practice began to shift by the late nineteenth century.
-Foodbound women became the symbol of a weak Chinese state.
+Footbound women became the symbol of a weak Chinese state.
 Colonialism greatly influenced the shifting attitudes among elite Chinese men surrounding foot binding.
 As commentators from the West denounced foot binding, "elite Chinese rapidly came to understand foot binding as barbaric, painful, harmful to women's health and childbearing, unscientific..." and more.
 Although outlawed, it continued to be practiced in many areas.
 In 1949, the practice of footbinding was successfully banned.
 According to Dorothy Y. Ko, bound feet can be seen as a footnote of "all that was wrong with traditional China: oppression of women, insularity, despotism, and disregard for human rights".
 However they can also be seen as female empowerment within a traditional patriarchal society.